xijo/betterplace_apidocs/sections/project_details.md

 <td>

 Count of all comments for this project.
-This contains positive and negative reviews of the project, questions and answer by the project manager, as well as comments from users.
+This contains positive and negative reviews of the project, questions and answers by the project manager, as well as comments from users.

 </td>